 Roy earned his B.S. and M.S. in Clinical and Counseling Psychology from Abilene Christian University.
 He has served as a pastor, ministry executive, coach and counselor for nonprofits and churches.
 His body of work in Christian relationships was recognized with an Honorary Doctorate from Grace Global Seminary in 2017.
 He and Devra have two married children and make their home in Houston, Texas.

-Brittany became Office Manager of The Crucible Project in the summer of 2019.
-She is responsible for overseeing compliance with regulatory agencies and governing boards, personnel management, assists in design and implementation of policies and procedures, and other business services.
-Her background is diverse and includes experience in compliance, accounting, and business development and services in government, oil and gas and church organizations.
+Brittany became a staff member of The Crucible Project in the summer of 2019.
+She is was responsible for overseeing compliance with regulatory agencies and governing boards, personnel management, assisting in design and implementation of policies and procedures, the ministry's finances, technology, and other business services.
+Her background is diverse and includes experience in compliance, accounting, personnel management, talent acquisition and business development services in government, oil and gas and church organizations.

 Brittany and her husband Keith live in Tomball, TX and are raising 3 children.
 Brittany completed her initial weekend in August 2019.